This is the 3rd installment in the 8 part series, ‘Crate training – The complete guide‘.

 Your dog should be able to seek out and find a way to cool down if it gets too hot and being confined to a crate doesn’t allow this.
 Especially some with relatively solid walls that allow little air-flow and can get extremely hot, even dangerously so if the general weather is hot outside.

-But personally, I’m very strongly against crating in this way.
+But personally, I’m very strongly against crating a dog while at work this way.
 However, I do also realize people’s personal circumstances change, relationships break up and somebody may find themselves suddenly in a situation where they live alone with their dog and have to work all day.

 If this is you, try your very best to leave your dog with a family member, hire a pet sitter or use a dog daycare service to cut the amount of time your dog must spend alone, particularly in a crate.